The 15 Best Animated Movies of 2026 (So Far)

 1. Inside Out 3 (Pixar)

 Pixar returns to one of its most beloved franchises.
-This time, Riley is in college navigating even more complex emotions.
-Early screenings suggest it's Pixar's most emotionally mature film yet.
+This time, Riley is in college navigating even more complex emotions — from imposter syndrome to first love to the anxiety of independence.
+Early screenings suggest it's Pixar's most emotionally mature film yet, tackling young adult experiences with the studio's signature blend of humor and genuine insight.

 2. Spider-Man: Beyond the Spider-Verse (Sony)

 The conclusion to the Spider-Verse trilogy.
-If it's anywhere near as good as Across the Spider-Verse, it'll be a masterpiece.
+If it's anywhere near as good as Across the Spider-Verse — which pushed the boundaries of what animation can look like frame by frame — it'll be a masterpiece.
+The first two films weren't just great animated movies; they were among the best films of their respective years.

 3. The Wild Robot 2 (DreamWorks)

 The sequel to 2024's surprise hit.
-The original was one of the best-reviewed animated films of the decade, and the sequel explores the relationship between technology and nature further.
+The original was one of the best-reviewed animated films of the decade — a beautiful, emotionally devastating story about a robot who learns to nurture.
+The sequel explores the relationship between technology and nature further as Roz encounters a wider world beyond the island.

 4. Moana 2: Expanded Edition (Disney)